sbstndb/samurai/docs/source/tutorial/reframe_benchmark.rst

 * To benchmark another demo, copy ``ci/reframe/checks/finite_volume_advection.py`` and change the ``make`` target plus the executable invocation.
-All common helper code lives in the same file (e.g. the Spack bootstrap commands) so sharing a base class is straightforward if the pipeline grows.
+Because the check is now environment agnostic, additional setup commands can be added via ReFrame hooks if a future system needs custom activation steps.
-* The check honours the environment variables ``SAMURAI_CLI11_SPEC`` and ``SAMURAI_SPACK_SPEC``.
-Define them once in a ReFrame mode or in your shell if the canonical Spack specs evolve.
+* Conda makes it easy to try different Samurai releases.
+Simply ``conda install samurai=<version>`` in the same environment and rerun ReFrame to capture the new timings.
 * ReFrame’s ``--run`` flag in the example performs both build and run stages.
 If you only need to compile (for instance to populate caches) use ``--build-only``; conversely, ``--skip-build`` will reuse an already compiled stagedir.